Aliases for LTA Gene

 LTA (Lymphotoxin Alpha) is a Protein Coding gene.
 Diseases associated with LTA include Psoriatic Arthritis and Leprosy 4.
-Among its related pathways are HTLV-I infection and TNF Signaling (sino).
-GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
+Among its related pathways are IL4-mediated signaling events and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
 An important paralog of this gene is TNF.

 UniProtKB/Swiss-Prot Summary for LTA Gene

 Cytokine that in its homotrimeric form binds to TNFRSF1A/TNFR1, TNFRSF1B/TNFBR and TNFRSF14/HVEM.
 In its heterotrimeric form with LTB binds to TNFRSF3/LTBR.
 Lymphotoxin is produced by lymphocytes and cytotoxic for a wide range of tumor cells in vitro and in vivo.